sanger-pathogens/assorted-sub-workflows/kraken2bracken/README.md

     --enable_building                  allow for the building of new kmer indexes should the requested not exist. default: false
     --help                             Print this help message (optional)
 ```

+### Memory mapping option

+When submitting large batch runs, it is recommended to uses the Kraken2 memory mapping option with `memory_mapping = true`.
+This option avoid loading the whole database into memory, drastically reducing the RAM needed to run the Kraken2 processes, at the expense of a longer runtime.
+In a large batch run, the cumulative effect of many large-memory job submissions on the HPC fair share system will lead to Kraken2 jobs pending for long times - longer than the time gained running kraken normal/fast way with loading the database in memory - and use of this option is therefore likely to reduce overall turnaround time.

 ## Credits